 - Benefits of integrating wearable medical devices

 - Challenges of medical wearables integration

 In recent years, wearable technologies have become part of our life and are very popular with users.
 Many people like wearable fitness trackers and Sony has even created a wearable air conditioner!
 Healthcare is now embracing this technological advancement to improve patient care, and wearable health monitoring devices can now be integrated into various healthcare activities like electronic health record (EHR) systems.

 Wearable devices, aka wearables, are mini-computers with built-in sensors that measure environmental parameters, physical indicators like steps walked, and the level of activity.
 In this case, the devices are connected to a network and also synchronized with a computer or smartphone.
-Wearable technologies include fitness trackers, smartwatches, smart goggles, and even wardrobe items such as smart gloves that translate sign language into text.
+Wearable medical technologies include fitness trackers, smartwatches, smart goggles, and even wardrobe items such as smart gloves that translate sign language into text.